 After all, what’s the alternative?
 Moving out on your own feels so impossible, it doesn’t even seem like an option.
-This, of course, is exactly how the abuser likes it.
+Which is exactly how the abuser likes it.

 You?
 Move out on your own?
 To where?
 And why, when you have everything you need right here?
-And why, when you know I’ll only hound you until you get back together with me?
+And why, when you know I’ll only hound you until you come back?
 When you know us being together is inevitable, because we’re meant to be?

 And on and on it goes.
 When you express yourself out loud, to him or people sympathetic to him, the only option, always, is to stay and give it another chance.